World-Consistent Data Generation for Vision-and-Language Navigation: Experiments

 \subsubsection{Instruction Generation}

-We demonstrate the effectiveness of the instruction generation in Table~\ref{tab:exp_instructions}.
-The results indicate that the speaker can achieve enhanced performance with the assistance of the trajectory stage which ensures spatial consistency of reference images along the trajectory.
+As shown in Table~\ref{tab:exp_instructions}, we demonstrate the effectiveness of instruction generation.
+The results indicate that using refined instructions can yield a 5.2\% improvement in SPL compared with original instructions.
+This enhancement is primarily attributed to the consistency of the reference images ensured during the trajectory stage, which are taken as input to the mPLUG-2 model for instruction generation.